-If your ISP has sent you a new router, or you simply fancy upgrading your current router, you’ll run into a problem.
+If your ISP has sent you a new router, or you simply fancy an upgrade, you’ll run into a problem.

 What should you do with the old router?

 In the case of switching your ISP, you’ll often be asked to return the older device.
-But if you have a spare router kicking around the place, here are several ways you can reuse it.
+But if you have an old router kicking around the place, here are several ways you can reuse it.

 1. Build a Wireless Repeater